Genesta: Design

 The cutter Genesta was designed by John Beavor-Webb and built by the D&W Henderson shipyard on the River Clyde in 1884, for owner Sir Richard Sutton, 5th Baronet, of the Royal Yacht Squadron, Cowes, Isle of Wight, England.
 She was built of oak planking on a steel frame.
-Genesta was skippered by John Carter.
-She was measured 81 ft 7 in, weighing 80 tons.
+John Carter skippered Genesta.
+She measured 81 ft 7 in, weighing 80 tons.

 Career

-After a strong showing in the British yacht races in 1884, Sutton crossed the Atlantic Ocean to New York during the summer 1885 aboard Genesta.
-Upon arrival, designer Beavor-Webb refused to let anyone see his yacht before the America's Cup race, beginning the tradition of secrecy which was over ruled for the 2017 event by the organisers..
+After a strong showing in the British yacht races in 1884, Sutton crossed the Atlantic Ocean to New York during the summer of 1885 aboard Genesta.
+Upon arrival, designer Beavor-Webb refused to let anyone see his yacht before the America's Cup race, beginning the tradition of secrecy which was overruled by the organisers for the 2017 event.

 After the Cup races, Sutton and Genesta won the Brenton Reef Cup, the Cape May Challenge Cup, and, upon returning to Britain, the first Round Britain Race in 1887, covering the 1590 mi course in 12 days, 16 hours, and 59 minutes.
-Genesta was sold and converted to a yawl by the 1890s, and broken up in 1900.
+Genesta was sold and converted to a yawl by the 1890s and broken up in 1900.